Use this information to create your Creative Brief

 Most communication departments and marketing agencies have a pre-printed Creative Brief form that is used to gather and organize the important background information necessary for getting a marketing project off to a promising start.

-CLIENT – Client’s name
+CLIENT – Client’s name (Learn to spell it correctly!)

 PROJECT – Name and description of the project